The Romance Languages and Literatures (For 2015–2016 academic year)

 This course analyzes some outstanding works of French literature that are available in translation.
 Works are chosen from various periods and are considered within their historical and cultural context.
 Taught in English.
 223 Introduction to French Cinema Staff

-These three courses form an introduction to the reading and study of French literature.
-Focusing on three crucial eras of literary development, students learn the techniques of close reading and literary analysis, as well as explore the general cultural contexts in which the literary work was created.
+These four courses form an introduction to the reading and study of French and Francophone literature.
+Focusing on four crucial eras of literary development, students learn the techniques of close reading and literary analysis, as well as explore the general cultural contexts in which the literary work was created.
 The focus of each course may vary, but the reading consists of plays, poetry, and prose.
 The courses may be taken in any order.
-Prerequisite: four years of high school French or the equivalent.
 Students who have taken a 400-level literature seminar may not register for these introductory courses.
 351 Introduction to the Study of French Literature I: the Early and Classical Eras J. Gallucci, P. Riley

 This course offers a close reading of some representative works of the 20th century.
 Selections are chosen from the shorter fiction and essays of outstanding French writers and include such authors as Apollinaire, Gide, Ionesco, Sartre, Camus, Beckett, and Duras.
-Prerequisite: at least four years of secondary-school French or FREN 202
+Prerequisite: at least four years of secondary-school French or FREN 202.
+354 Introduction to the Study of French Literature IV: the Francophone World H. Julien

 This course is structured as a review of grammatical principles with emphasis on correctness in expository composition in French.
 Assignments include frequent essays as well as translation exercises.
 Prerequisite: at least one 350-level course.
 Not open to students who score 5 on the AP language exam, except by special permission of instructor.
-Students required to take this course may do so only on campus
+Students required to take this course may do so only on campus.
+401 Stylistics Staff

 A study of cultural expression through the writing of formal compositions and the analysis and translation of texts.
 The course is designed to give advanced students a finer feeling for French style, an awareness of shades of meaning, and a mastery of certain difficulties not discussed in lower-level language courses.
 Enrollment is limited to students participating in the France Study Group (Dijon).
 421 The Baroque, Classic, and Romantic Theater in France B. Lintz

 , and selected minor poems of La Fontaine, as well as from La Fontaine’s legacy in pictorial art and folklore.
-(Formerly FREN 472.)
 433 The Court of Louis XIV J. Gallucci

 The theme of the court is used to explore the major works in prose and poetry of classical France, reading these works as examples both of insightful social analysis and of outstanding achievements in literary style and art.
 Readings are drawn primarily from the works of Madame de Sévigné, Racine, Pascal, La Rochefoucauld, Madame de Lafayette, and La Bruyère.
-Key topics include the relationship between writer and society in 17th-century France, Versailles as a theatrical setting for the Sun-King, and literature as both social commentary and divertissement.
-The seminar also studies the theme of the court as it is expressed in 17th-century painting and music.
-(Formerly FREN 474
+Key topics include the relationship between writer and society in 17th-century France, Versailles as a theatrical setting for the Sun-King, and literature as both social commentary and divertissement

 This course examines, by means of lecture and discussion, the impact of geography, demography, history, politics, economics, patterns of behavior, and the French cultural heritage on contemporary France.
 Enrollment is limited to students participating in the France Study Group (Dijon).
 441 Readings in French Poetry I J. Naughton